TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 more categories.
 Collections can be used by content elements or plugins for various needs.

-The TYPO3 CMS Core makes usage of collections for the "File Links" content object type.
+The TYPO3 Core makes usage of collections for the "File Links" content object type.